ABorden23/Amazon_Vine_Analysis/README.md

 # Amazon Vine Analysis

-Overview of the analysis: Explain the purpose of this analysis.
+## Overview of the analysis:

+In this project we have been given access to 50 Datasets to choose from to analyze.
+I decided to choose sports...

+The purpose of this is determine if there is any bias towards favorable reviews from Vine members in the dataset.

+Software/Languages Used:

+* PySpark
+* AWS
+* ETL
+* SQL
+* Pandas

 How many Vine reviews and non-Vine reviews were there?
 How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?